Convert Binary offers a free online converter tool, that allows you to convert binary numbers to their decimal representation.

 To convert binary numbers to their decimal equivalent, you have two options: you can either use an online converter (like the one provided for free by ConvertBinary.com), or you can do it manually.

-If you want to learn how to convert decimal to binary by yourself, you can read this guide, or watch the tutorial included therein.
+If you want to learn how to convert decimal to binary manually, you can read this guide, or watch the associated tutorial.

 It uses a scripting function that parses the input (the binary number in our case) and returns an integer.